walder/Skynet-IADS/README.md

 ![Mission Editor IADS Setup](/images/iads-setup.png)

 ## Preparing a SAM site
-There should be only be one SAM site type per group.
-If different SAM sites are mixed in one group distance calculation for the IADS will be messed up.
+There may be only be **one SAM site per group**.
+More than one SAM site per group will result in Skynet no being able to control a single SAM site.
+Also please refrain from from adding units to the SAM group that are not required for the SAM like trucks, tanks and soldiers.
 The skill level you set on a SAM group is retained by Skynet.
 Make sure you name the **SAM site group** in a consistent manner with a prefix e.g. 'SAM-SA-2'.
 ![Mission Editor add SAM site](/images/add-sam-site.png)

 ## Preparing an EW radar
 You can use any type of radar as an EW radar.
 Make sure you **name the unit** in a consistent manner with a prefix, e.g. 'EW-center3'.
+Make sure you have only **one EW radar in a group** otherwise Skynet will not be able to control single EW radars.
 ![Mission Editor EW radar](/images/ew-setup.png)

 ## Adding the Skynet code